-To avoid manipulating the viewer with my own interpretation, I do not name my pieces.
+I wish to avoid manipulating the viewer with my own interpretation.
 My intent is to provide an unmediated interaction, trusting that the image will amplify and clarify the viewer’s own unique experience eliciting meaning for that person alone.
 By participating in this interplay, my work helps us to identify where and hopefully why we have attached ourselves to our pasts.
 We can then reevaluate these attachments, place them where we will, and tune our perception intentionally rather than setting our strings inadvertently in reaction to the random happenstances of our lives.

 My work then is about freedom, freedom to have our own experiences as intentional individuals, to tune our perception of our place in the world, to resonate with the chords we choose. -- Franklin Dwyer